Libensemble/libensemble/docs/platforms/bebop.rst

 Bebop
 =====

-Bebop_ is a Cray CS400 cluster available within LCRC at Argonne National Laboratory, featuring both Intel Broadwell and Knights Landing compute nodes.
+Bebop_ is a Cray CS400 cluster available in the Laboratory Computing Resouces Center (LCRC) at Argonne National
+Laboratory, featuring both Intel Broadwell and Knights Landing compute nodes.

 Configuring Python